marfarma/quotes-collection/readme.txt

 	* Option to refresh the quote automatically
 	* Show only quotes with certain tags
 	* Specify a character limit and filter out bigger quotes
 * **Shortcode**: Quotes can be displayed in a WordPress page by placing a `[quotcoll]`shortcode.
 Few examples are provided below.
-For more examples and the full list of arguments, please refer the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/) or 'other notes'. *(Note: as of version 1.5, the new `[quotcoll]` shortcode is introduced which uses the WordPress shortoced API.
+For more examples and the full list of arguments, please refer the [plugin homepage](http://srinig.com/wordpress/plugins/quotes-collection/) or 'other notes'. *(Note: The new `[quotcoll]` shortcode is introduced in version 1.5, that makes use of the WordPress shortcode API.
 The older `[quote]` shortcode is deprecated, though it will still work as a measure of backwards compatibility.)*
 	* Placing `[quotcoll]` in the page displays all quotes.
 	* `[quotcoll author="Somebody"]` displays quotes authored by Somebody.
 	* `[quotcoll tags="tag1,tag2,tag3"]` displays quotes tagged tag1 or tag2 or tag3, one or more or all of these